jitbit/Helpdesk-API/README.md

 # Jitbit Helpdesk Ticketing System API

 This is an open-source collection of code-snippets for [Jitbit Helpdesk](https://www.jitbit.com/helpdesk/ "Helpdesk Ticketing System") that shows how you can use the helpdesk app's [API](https://www.jitbit.com/helpdesk/helpdesk-api/).
+Currently we have Helpdesk API examples for C#, PHP, Ruby, Python and JavaScript.

 Feel free to contribute your samples.

+#### CURL example

+`curl -X GET -u 'user:password' 'https://AccountName.jitbit.com/helpdesk/api/Tickets'`

 #### About Jitbit Helpdesk